Advanced search

 4.9 Overdose

-In the event of accidental ingestion (100 g Solaraze gel contain the equivalent of 3000 mg diclofenac sodium) resulting in significant systemic side effects, general therapeutic measures normally adopted to treat poisoning with non-steroidal anti-inflammatories should be used.
+In the event of accidental ingestion (100 g Solaraze gel contain the equivalent of 3000 mg diclofenac sodium) resulting in significant systemic adverse reactions, general therapeutic measures normally adopted to treat poisoning with non-steroidal anti-inflammatories should be used.

 Supporting and symptomatic treatment should be given for complications such as renal failure, convulsions, gastrointestinal irritation and respiratory depression.
 Gastric decontamination and the use of activated charcoal should be considered, especially within a short time of ingestion.